NickTheDevOpsGuy/advent-of-code-2025/README.md

 Saving Christmas one puzzle at a time.

-Welcome to my Advent of Code 2025 repository!
+Welcome to my Advent of Code 2025 repo — a winter-themed proving ground powered by Python, curiosity, and an unreasonable amount of raccoon-tier problem-solving energy.

-Each folder contains my daily Python solutions, notes, experiments, and festive chaos as I work through the puzzles.

-The goal?

-Sharpen problem‑solving skills, improve Python mastery, and help the Elves recover from whatever questionable project‑management decisions they've made this year.
+Inside these folders:
+daily puzzles, experiments, refactors, side quests, and the occasional “how did the Elves architect this?” moment.

+This is where I:

+•	break things
+•	fix things
+•	learn things
+•	ship things
+•	and try not to deploy more holiday incidents than the Elves already have

+It’s chaotic.
+It’s productive.
+It’s #NickDoesDevOps: Advent Edition.

 ---